Nayanika-04/Whatsapp_Clone/README.md

 # Whatsapp_Clone
-I will create a Whatsapp clone with NodeJS, SocketIO, HTML and CSS.
+I have created a Whatsapp clone with NodeJS, SocketIO, HTML and CSS.